 Morgan agrees.
 “Playing with ice during foreplay is a fun and sexy way to stay cool during the warm months,” she says.
 “Grab a bowl with a few cubes and use them to trace around your partner’s erogenous zones.
 Trace the neck, nipples, lips, belly and pelvic region.
 Use your breath to blow on the water trails to further cool your partner down.”

 Sometimes, the hottest sex of all is sex that does not actually involve touching each other.
-This also happens to be a particularly COVID-friendly option, by the way.

-So how exactly does one have sex without touching their partner?
+But how exactly does one have sex without touching their partner?
 Allow me to introduce you to the wonderful world of mutual masturbation.

 “Try ‘touchless sex.’
 Talk about your fantasies and masturbate side by side,” says Mintz.